What These Nurses Had to Say About “Lean Hospitals”; Free Gift with Pre-Order

 “I LOVED the Lean philosophy that everyone is involved!
 Despite the “heavy” reading this course should be required for hospital and clinic nurses.
 I read the book cover-to-cover, re-read a LOT of it and did a LOT of highlighting.”

-I'm glad that nurse loved Lean.
+I'm glad that the nurse loved Lean.
 The nurses I've worked with have been excited to get engaged in improving patient care and creating a less frustrating workplace.

 As I've shared before, these nurses at Franciscan St. Francis Health love Lean and continuous improvement (Kaizen):